- Decision and Action Laboratory (Prof. Matthew Rushworth) Research Group

 I am a postdoctoral researcher working in the Decision and Action Laboratory with Prof. Matthew Rushworth.

-Before I started my doctorate, I did a MSc (Diploma) in Psychology at the Universities of Konstanz (Germany) and Nijmegen (Netherlands), as well as a MSc and DPhil in Neuroscience (University of Oxford) as part of a Wellcome Trust funded 1+3 programme in Neuroscience.
+I did a MSc (Diploma) in Psychology at the Universities of Konstanz (Germany) and Nijmegen (Netherlands), as well as a MSc and DPhil in Neuroscience (University of Oxford) as part of a Wellcome Trust funded 1+3 programme in Neuroscience.

 Predictive decision making driven by multiple time-linked reward representations in the anterior cingulate cortex.